 Katrina Kaif Meets Olympic Gold Medallist Michael Phelps, Gets Fitness Tips From The Swimming Legend

-Katrina Kaif got the opportunity of her lifetime to meet US gold medallist in Olympics Michael Plelps and shared a video on her Instagram handle getting fitness and training tips from the swimming legend.
-It looks like the duo are collaborating and Katrina Kaif kept everything under suspense.
+Katrina Kaif got the opportunity of her lifetime to meet US gold medallist in Olympics Michael Phelps and shared a video on her Instagram handle getting fitness and training tips from the swimming legend.
+It looks like the duo is collaborating and Katrina Kaif kept everything under suspense.
 Her caption suggests that there's more to come.
-Here's what she said...
+Here's what she said,

 Katrina Kaif Meets Michael Phelps